mohangk/google-task-todoist-sync/README.md

 ## Security Features

+### Todoist Token Storage
-- The Todoist API token is stored securely using Google Apps Script's Properties Service
+The Todoist API token is stored using Google Apps Script's Properties Service
-- The token is never exposed in the code
-- The token is encrypted at rest by Google
-- Access to the token is restricted to only this script
-- The token can be updated using the `setTodoistToken` function without modifying the code

 ## Deployment Options

 ### Option 1: Web UI Deployment
-Follow the setup instructions above using the Google Apps Script web interface.
+Follow the setup instructions above using the Google Apps Script web interface by copying the code from `Code.gs` into the editor.

 ### Option 2: CLI Deployment (Recommended)
 You can deploy and manage this script using `clasp` (Command Line Apps Script Projects):